BLESSING OF THE NEW MONTH – BIRKAT HA’CHODESH

 Humor is also a path to God.
 For to laugh at something is to recognize its limits, its boundaries.
 Humor shatters a variety of idols — be they our leaders, our enemies, our own foibles.
 Only God is absolute.
 All Jewish humor points to the fact that nothing else in this universe even comes close [to Him].

-The message of Adar is not to wear a mask of joy to cover up your true feelings.
-Pain and suffering touches every life, but this month of Adar reminds us that joy is our birthright.
+The fun and joyful festival of Purim is celebrated during Adar.
+The message of Purim, however, is not to wear a mask of joy to cover up your true feelings.
+Pain and suffering touch every life, but this month of Adar reminds us that joy is our birthright.

 In the face of the ongoing historical threat and violence of Amalek, we can trust in the timeless promise of God’s salvation and ultimate victory.

-As Queen Esther reminds us during this month of Adar, even when we cannot see Him God always is whispering to us: “I am with you, as I have been all along.
+As Queen Esther reminds us, even when we cannot see Him, God always is whispering to us: “I am with you, as I have been all along.
 I will always be here for you.
 Choose in faith to see Me in all circumstances, and let your heart be filled with joy and peace.”

 ~ Keren Hannah Pryor